zerosh/BugCollector/BugCollector/Readme.txt

 E				enum
 F				struct
 T				Templated classes
+I				Dictates that this class is an abstract interface

 Folder			Description
 Core			This is where all the basic tech is place for the engine itself.